• Skip to main content

 Instructions

-• Preheat oven to 325°F and line a rimmed baking sheet with parchment paper.
-Cut the loaf of sourdough bread into ¾-inch cubes using a serrated knife.
+• Preheat the oven to 325°F and line a rimmed baking sheet with parchment if desired.

 Notes

-• Storage: Store croutons in an airtight container for up to 1 week at room temperature or up to 6 weeks in the freezer.
+• Storage: Store in an airtight container at room temperature for up to 1 week or freeze for up to 2 months.

 Nutrition